WORKSECTION

 • datestart — start date in DD.MM.YYYY format

-• dateend — due date or end date in DD.MM.YYYY format
+• dateend — due date in DD.MM.YYYY format

 • dateclosed — closing date in DD.MM.YYYY format